 The interests of the chemical and fossil fuels industries are inextricably linked.
-Chemical companies use oil and gas feedstocks to make their products, and these chemicals are used to extract and process more fossil fuels.
-Communities living in oil and gas fields, near oil refineries, close to chemical manufacturing sites, near coal plants and mining sites are experiencing health and safety threats from many of the same chemicals and companies.
+Chemical companies use oil and gas feedstocks and huge amounts of fossil fuel-based electricity to make their products, and these chemicals are used to extract and process more dirty, climate-changing fuels.
+Communities living in oil and gas fields, near oil refineries, close to chemical manufacturing sites, near coal plants and mining sites, and anywhere these materials are transported for processing and use, experience health and safety threats from many of the same chemicals and companies.
 Each of these industrial operations generates the greenhouse gases that contribute to climate change.

-Coming Clean is addressing this challenge by coordinating cutting-edge research projects on the presence of toxic chemical emissions in oil and gas-impacted communities and the hazards posed by those chemicals.
-We use this research to enable community groups to lead and participate in campaigns calling for more protective standards from oil and gas operations at all phases of development—both at legacy sites as well as in communities where oil and gas operations are being conducted today.
-We are also helping to inform and engage community members in shaping coal and climate-related policies, like the Clean Power Plan.
+Coming Clean is addressing these challenges and advancing just solutions.
+We coordinate collaborative research to document health and environmental hazards caused by fossil fuel extraction and use, chemical manufacture, and climate change, and the connections between these issues.
+We use this research to enable community groups to lead and participate in campaigns calling for more protective standards from oil and gas operations and chemical production and use—at all phases of development, transportation, and use—at both legacy sites and in communities where these industries operate today.
+We are also helping to inform and engage community members in shaping and enforcing climate-related policies, like the Clean Power Plan.